-This appendix discusses an example of a multithreaded application that demonstrates using external interrupts and other aspects of REACT.
+This section discusses an example of a multithreaded application that demonstrates using external interrupts and other aspects of REACT.
 It uses netlink sockets to communicate from kernel space to user space.
 You can use it as a performance benchmark to compare between machines or settings within REACT, such as for external interrupts, cpusets, and CPU isolation.

-The application is composed of the following examples:
+The example shows the following::

-- A kernel module, which shows examples of the following concepts: - Creating and building a driver with a standard miscellaneous device interface - Setting up and registering a external interrupt handler - Creating and binding a kernel thread - Using netlink sockets to communicate with a user application - · A user-space application, which shows examples of the following concepts : - Assigning threads to cpusets, thereby changing thread/CPU affinity - Changing thread/CPU affinity without cpusets - Creating, destroying, and signaling threads - Changing a thread's scheduling policies and priorities - Locking memory - Setting up a netlink socket to communicate with a kernel thread
+- A kernel module, which shows examples of the following concepts: - Creating and building a driver with a standard miscellaneous device interface - Setting up and registering a external interrupt handler - Creating and binding a kernel thread - Using netlink sockets to communicate with a user application - A user-space application, which shows examples of the following concepts : - Assigning threads to cpusets, thereby changing thread/CPU affinity - Changing thread/CPU affinity without cpusets - Creating, destroying, and signaling threads - Changing a thread's scheduling policies and priorities - Locking memory - Setting up a netlink socket to communicate with a kernel thread